codewithtrisha09/codewithtrisha09/README.md

 **AI-Assisted Scam Detection Platform**

-A platform designed to identify and assess **fraudulent job and internship offers**.
+A platform built to identify and assess **fraudulent job and internship offers**.

-Includes a Chrome extension and web application with a Node.js, Express, and MongoDB backend, combining rule-based risk scoring with machine learning-based information extraction.
+Comprises a Chrome extension and web application with a Node.js, Express, and MongoDB backend, integrating rule-based risk scoring with machine learning-based information extraction.

 **Tech:**